How to Start a Landscaping Business in California (2026)

 Your LLC name must include “LLC,” “L.L.C.,” or “Limited Liability Company” and must not be the same as or misleadingly similar to an existing entity on file with the Secretary of State.
 If you want to operate under a different name, file a Fictitious Business Name Statement with your county clerk (typically $10-$50 plus publication costs of $30-$100).

 Franchise tax note: California imposes an $800 annual franchise tax on all LLCs, due by the 15th day of the 4th month after formation.
-New LLCs formed in 2024 or later are exempt from the $800 tax in their first year, thanks to AB 150.
-Starting in year two, the $800 is due regardless of revenue.
+There is no first-year exemption — the $800 applies from your first year, regardless of revenue.

 Step 2: Get Your Federal EIN